carlhung/AtomicWrapper/README.md

 import atomicWrapper
 ```

 It can be used it as a property wrapper.
-But Don't this property wrapper on properties in a function.
+But use this property wrapper on properties in a function.
 It may cause issue.
 Instead, Use this property wrapper on properties in types.
 ```swift
 struct A_type {
     @Atomic